aws-samples/awsome-distributed-training/1.architectures/2.aws-parallelcluster/README.md

                         --query KeyMaterial \
                         --region $AWS_TARGET_REGION \
                         --output text > $KEYPAIR_NAME.pem

 # the private part of your key pair is located in the current directory
 # we change the access rights to the current user only
 sudo chmod 600 $KEYPAIR_NAME.pem
 ```

+## Deploy Clusters

+We will show you how to

 ### How to deploy a cluster